ams0/bsides-krakow-2023/README.md

 # bsides-krakow-2023
 Repo for Ambient Mesh demo at BSides Krakow 2023

+You can follow along with the demo by running your demo environment here: https://play.instruqt.com/soloio/invite/rw9jo7ixgphs (valid for 7 days from 2021-09-22).

+The following instructions are slightly different from the workshop, as they use a newer version of Istio and add monitoring capabalities with Kiali, Prometheus and Grafana.

 ## Prerequisites

 - `Helm` and `kubectl` installed
 - `istioctl` installed and at 1.9.0 or higher
-- A Kubernetes cluster with a CNI plugin (but NO Cilium, yet)
+- A Kubernetes cluster with a CNI plugin (but NO Cilium, yet), preferebly in Azure, tested with Kubernetes version 1.27.3

 ## Install Istio